 Who is this course for?

-Catastrophic bleeding first aid training is highly suitable for those that work in high-risk environments where sharp or heavy tools are present.
-Such industries includes agriculture & forestry, farming, construction, and manufacturing where knowledge of catastrophic bleeding control may be useful.
-You may also consider this course if you work in security.
+This Catastrophic Bleeding & Tourniquets training is suitable for those who work in high-risk environments where sharp or heavy tools are used.
+This includes industries such as agriculture, construction, security, and manufacturing, where knowledge of catastrophic bleeding control may be valuable.

 catastrophic bleeding first aid how is it assessed